 - Limited coverage: Because rating correlation measures the similarity between two users by comparing their ratings for the same items, users can be neighbors only if they have rated common items.
 This assumption is very limiting, as users having rated a few or no common items may still have similar preferences.
-Moreover, since only items rated by neighbors can be recommended, the coverage of such methods can also be limited.
-This limitation also applies on item when two items have only a few or no co-ratings. - Sensitivity to sparse data: Another consequence of rating correlation, addressed briefly in Section 3.5, is the fact that the accuracy of neighborhood-based recommendation methods suffers from the lack of available ratings.
-Sparsity is a problem common to most recommender systems due to the fact that users typically rate only a small proportion of the available items [7, 21, 61, 60].
-This is aggravated by the fact that users or items newly added to the system may have no ratings at all, a problem known as cold-start [62].
+Moreover, since only items rated by neighbors can be recommended, the coverage of such methods can also be limited. - Sensitivity to sparse data: Another consequence of rating correlation, addressed briefly in Section 2.5, is the fact that the accuracy of neighborhood-based recommendation methods suffers from the lack of available ratings.
+Sparsity is a problem common to most recommender systems due to the fact that users typically rate only a small proportion of the available items [7, 25, 68, 67].
+This is aggravated by the fact that users or items newly added to the system may have no ratings at all, a problem known as cold-start [69].
 When the rating data is sparse, two users or items are unlikely to have common ratings, and consequently, neighborhood-based approaches will predict ratings using a very limited number of neighbors.
-Moreover, similarity weights may be computed using only a small number of ratings, resulting in biased recommendations (see Section 4.2.3 for this problem).
+Moreover, similarity weights may be computed using only a small number of ratings, resulting in biased recommendations (see Section 3.2.3 for this problem).

-A common solution for these problems is to fill the missing ratings with default values [10, 15], such as the middle value of the rating range, or the average user or item rating.
-A more reliable approach is to use content information to fill out the missing ratings [13, 21, 39, 47].
-For instance, the missing ratings can be provided by autonomous agents called filterbots [21, 39], that act as ordinary users of the system and rate items based on some specific characteristics of their content.
-The missing ratings can instead be predicted by a content-based approach [47].
-Furthermore, content similarity can also be used "instead of" or "in addition to" rating correlation similarity to find the nearest-neighbors employed in the predictions [4, 43, 55, 66].
-Finally, data sparsity can also be tackled by acquiring new ratings with active learning techniques.
-In such techniques, the system interactively queries the user to gain a better understanding of his or her preferences.
-A more detailed description of active learning techniques can be found in Chapter ?? of this book.
+A common solution for these problems is to fill the missing ratings with default values [10, 18], such as the middle value of the rating range, and the average user or item rating.
+A more reliable approach is to use content information to fill out the missing ratings [16, 25, 41, 50].
+For instance, the missing ratings can be provided by autonomous agents called filterbots [25, 41], that act as ordinary users of the system and rate items based on some specific characteristics of their content.
+The missing ratings can instead be predicted by a content-based approach [50], such as those described in Section 1.2.1.
+Finally, content similarity can also be used "instead of" or "in addition to" rating correlation similarity to find the nearest-neighbors employed in the predictions [3, 46, 59, 72].

 These solutions, however, also have their own drawbacks.
 For instance, giving a default values to missing ratings may induce bias in the recommendations.
-Also, item content may not be available to compute ratings or similarities.
-This section presents two approaches proposed for the problems of limited coverage and sparsity: graph-based and learning-based and methods.
+Also, as discussed in Section 1.2.1, item content may not be available to compute ratings or similarities.
+This section presents two approaches proposed for the problems of limited coverage and sparsity: dimensionality reduction and graph-based methods.